 - 12. Center pin to be concentric with stripper bushing.
 Verify .015 pin protrusion beyond top of core and a minimum of .010 radius on tip of pin.
 Pin tip radius must always be slightly less than the pin protrusion to prevent plastic material from being formed behind the core segments.
 No radius permissible on center pin blades. - 13.
 Positive collapse sleeve to travel freely through "BX" support plate.
-Apply grease lightly to 0.D. of positive collapse sleeve.
+Apply grease lightly to O.D. of positive collapse sleeve.
 Check for free movement when mold is at operating temperature. - 14.
-When the top of the collapsing core segments shut off against the cavity (example, some parts with through holes), all cores must be ground to the same length (0.A.L.).
+When top of core segments shut off against the cavity (example, some parts with through holes), all cores must be ground to the same length (O.A.L.).
 The normal tolerance of ±.003 is inadequate and may overload the core.
 Refer to core grinding instructions.
 Clearance between top of core and cavity to be .0005 to .0010.
 Do not pre-load core.
-Whenever the above condition exists, an early ejector return system is mandatory. - NOTE: This applies only when the top of the collapsing core segments shut off against the cavity.
+Whenever the above condition exists, an early ejector return system is mandatory. - NOTE: This applies only when top of collapsing core segments shut off against the cavity.
 Also, exercise care to avoid pre-load on center pin.
 A .0000 to .0015 interference is adequate.
-Also, whenever above condition exists, the head space dimension in the mold must be held to exactly what was used to grind the length (0.A.L.) for each core with a tolerance of +.0000 to -.0010.
+Also, whenever above condition exists, the head space dimension in the mold must be held to exactly what was used to grind the length (O.A.L.) for each core with a tolerance of +.0000 to -.0010.
 All cores must be set up for grinding with exactly the same head space using a tolerance of +.0010 to -.0000.
-This must be done to prevent the top of the blades on the center pin from ever falling below the top of the collapsing segments on the core, which, if it occurred, would cause serious damage to the core.
+This must be done to prevent the top of the blades on the center pin from ever falling below the top of the collapsing segments on the core, which would cause serious damage to the core if it occurred. - 15.
+The stripper shut-off diameter must be the same or preferably a larger diameter than any other diameter on the core.

-15. The stripper shut-off diameter must be the same or, preferably, a larger diameter than any other diameter on the core.
+Collapsible Mini-Core Stripper Plate Mold Base

-Collapsible Minicore Stripper Plate Mold Base ORDERING GUIDE
+ORDERING GUIDE

-FOR CCM-0001, CCM-0002, CCM-0003
+For CCM-0001, CCM-0002, CCM-0003